The Order’s aims ar

 The hierarchy then divides into two distinct parts: ecclesiastic and lay.
 The first, headed by the Chancellor and the Ceremonial Officer, is responsible for the Order’s spiritual development; the second, headed by the Governor General, is responsible for managing the Order.

-The task of the ecclesiastical hierarchy is to define programs and events to be put in place to develop Members’ spirituality.
+The task of the ecclesiastic hierarchy is to define programs and events to be put in place to develop Members’ spirituality.
 The task of the lay hierarchy is to carry out the Order’s social and charitable activities on behalf of the Holy Land.

 The Order is subdivided into Lieutenancies, which in turn are divided into Sections.
 If appropriate, the Sections may be further divided into Delegations.